 Nanna Osei Tutu

-Entered the MARC Program in June, 2000 and was a student until 2003.
-She was a biology major who was interested in obtaining her Ph.D. in Microbiology.
-She had previously attended Kingsborough Community College where she was an honor student.
-Shella worked with Dr. Richard Magliozzo doing research on tuberculosis, in particular the structure and function of a bacterial enzyme responsible for activation of an old antibiotic still used to treat tuberculosis.
-She presented a poster on her work with Dr. Magliozzo ("How Mutations in M. Tuberulosis Catalase-Perozide (KAT G) Affects Its Function in Isonazid Activation" at at the 2001 Summer Symposium of the Leadership Alliance in Georgia.
-She also attended the Annual Biomedical Research Conference for Minority Students in Orlando, FL in 2001.
-In June of 2003 Shella graduated from Brooklyn College with at BS in Biology and began a MD/PhD program at NYU Medical School.
-While in this program she was a part of the school's Department of Molecular Oncology and Immunology, she studied immune systems regulation an cunction.
-She graduated in 2010 with and MD and PhD.
+Shella Saintfleur entered the MARC Program in June 2000 and was a student until 2003.
+She was a biology major who was interested in obtaining her Ph.D. in microbiology.
+She had previously attended Kingsborough Community College, where she was an honors student.
+Shella worked with Professor Richard Magliozzo doing research on tuberculosis, in particular the structure and function of a bacterial enzyme responsible for activation of an old antibiotic still used to treat tuberculosis.
+She presented a poster on her work with Magliozzo ("How Mutations in M. Tuberulosis Catalase-Perozide (KAT G) Affects Its Function in Isonazid Activation") at the 2001 Summer Symposium of the Leadership Alliance in Georgia.
+She also attended the Annual Biomedical Research Conference for Minority Students in Orlando, Fla., in 2001.
+In 2003 Shella graduated with a B.S. in biology and began an M.D./Ph.D. program at NYU Medical School.
+While in this program she was a part of the school's Department of Molecular Oncology and Immunology, studying immune systems regulation and function.
+She graduated in 2010 with an M.D. and Ph.D.